rajhraval/My100DaysOfSwiftUI/Project 3 - Views and Modifiers/Project3.md

 | `.modiferName()` | Wrapping the Struct Using Extensions, then creating a function returning some view and using the name of the function as the modifier name.  |

 10. We can also create custom containers with Advanced Swift features like Generics, you can leverage it using SwiftUI View Builders which allows us to send in several views and have it form an implicit stack for us.

+11. Local modifiers always override environment modifiers from the parent.